 If you have a cold frame box you may be able to keep your garden growing well past your frost date.
 A few years ago I had lettuce growing until December!
 Another option to extend the growing season is to build or buy a hoop house.

-I hope these tips help you start a garden in August.
+I hope these tips help you start a garden.
 What will you plant?